Subaru-PFS/pfs_helpdesk_tutorial/docs/05_01_app_datamodel.md

 ## Files and Their Formats

-**NOTE**: **Filenames are implementation-dependent and should never be relied upon.** In particular, the filename templates specified below are no longer accurate, since the LSST Data Butler chooses its own filenames.

 ---

+!!! note
+    **Filenames are implementation-dependent and should never be relied upon.** In particular, the filename templates specified below are no longer accurate, since the LSST Data Butler chooses its own filenames.

 | Category                | File Type                      | File Name Format                                             | Variables                                          | Note                                                                                           |
 |-------------------------|--------------------------------|--------------------------------------------------------------|----------------------------------------------------|------------------------------------------------------------------------------------------------|